Russell-Waterhouse/blog/content/post/ai_aug_2026.md

 developers could do well with these rules.
 However, with two more months of programming in this new world with agentic AI, I have one additional rule.

-5. An AI Agent isn't allowed to write more than three hundred lines of code that needs to be maintained in one shot.
+5. An AI Agent isn't allowed to write more than two hundred lines of code that needs to be maintained in one shot.
 Two hundred is more ideal.

 This new rule is a soft rule.
 I'm obviously not counting the lines of code that are